-GTE Localize has worked with Pyone Cherry Maung (Cherry), our experienced Burmese translator, to make a list of some of the most notable factors you should consider to achieve high-quality Burmese localization products.
+GTE Localize has worked with Pyone Cherry Maung (Cherry), our experienced Burmese localization expert, to make a list of some of the most notable factors you should consider to achieve high-quality Burmese localization outcomes.

 1. Personal Pronouns

 The Burmese language has numerous politeness levels and honorifics that take the speaker’s status and age in relation to the audience into account.
 Therefore, using the right pronouns is of great importance, showing the speaker respect towards other people.

 Polite pronouns are mostly used to address the elderly, older people, bosses, teachers, or strangers.
 In such situations, they use feudal-era third-person pronouns instead of first and second-person pronouns.

 One refers to oneself as ကျွန်တော် kya. nau [tɕənɔ̀] for men and ကျွန်မ kya. ma. [tɕəma̰] for women (meaning “your servant”) and refers to the addresses as မင်း min [mɪ̃́] (meaning “your highness”) or ခင်ဗျား khang bya: [kʰəmjá] (meaning “master, lord”).
 These terms have been so ingrained in the daily polite speech of Burmese people that they don’t consider the root meanings of them.
 For younger people or those of the same status, people may use ငါ nga [ŋà] (meaning “I/me”) and နင် nang [nɪ̃̀] (meaning “you”) or use third-person pronouns (more preferred).